INIT-REF/ASM_Euler/README.md

 ### 036
 We only need to check odd numbers, because the least significant bit in base 2 can't be 0 for this problem.

+### 039
+Again using Dickson's method from problem 009.
+As this produces perimeters of <= 1000 for input values up to 168, we can limit the range to this value.